Video: 3.75 million narcotic tablets seized, 3 arrested in UAE-Kuwait joint operation

 Heavy rainfall, thunderstorms and hail will lash the country from the evening of Friday, March 8, till noon on Sunday, March 10

-UAE and Kuwait authorities arrested three people and seized 3.75 million lyrica tablets in two different operations, the UAE and Kuwait's Ministry of Interior said on Friday.
+UAE and Kuwait authorities arrested three people and seized 3.75 million lyrica tablets in two different operations, the Ministry of Interior said on Friday.

 In a joint operation based on the information shared between both the authorities, UAE officials arrested a person in possession of 2.75 million tablets, while authorities in Kuwait nabbed two people in possession of 1 million tablets, at the Kuwait International Airport.